Bachelor of Arts (Fine Art)

 • an explanation of your reasons for your first studio major preference (maximum 100 words).

-• a folio of work that addresses your studio major preferences.
-You must address each preference in your folio, with work completed in the last two years.
-Your folio can be a combination of images, video and sound work and should demonstrate creative potential, technical ability, capacity to think conceptually and awareness of art history and/or contemporary practice.
+• a selection of creative works that addresses your studio major preferences.
+You must address each preference in your creative works submission, with work completed in the last two years.
+Your selection of creative works can be a combination of images, video and sound work and should demonstrate creative potential, technical ability, capacity to think conceptually and awareness of art history and/or contemporary practice.
 You may provide up to 9 images (maximum file size 2MB), or a URL to your video or sound work on YouTube, Vimeo or SoundCloud (maximum total duration 10 minutes).
 If your work is a collaboration, please also detail clearly and precisely your specific role and the role of the collaborator/s (maximum 200 words).

-• one additional image, sound or video work, you have completed in the last 2 years.
+• One additional image, sound or video work, you have completed in the last 2 years.
 Discuss the ideas, influences and processes that informed the work (maximum 100 words).
+Do not include work you already submitted in your submission of creative works above.
 Image files must be formatted as JPEG (maximum 2MB) or provide a link to video or sound work on YouTube, Vimeo or SoundCloud (maximum 5 minutes).
 If your work is a collaboration, please also detail clearly and precisely your specific role and the role of the collaborator/s (maximum 200 words).

 Folio presentation (some applicants)

-For all subsequent rounds, folio presentations will be arranged after you have submitted your application.
+For all subsequent rounds, folio presentations will be arranged after you have submitted your selection task.

-Advisory letters indicating the outcome of your selection task will be sent from December.
+Advisory letters indicating the outcome of your selection task will be sent from November/December.

 Art and Design application tips